How to Fix Your Connection Is Not Private Error in Chrome

-Google Chrome usually displays the ‘Your connection is not private’ error when it fails to establish a secure connection or can’t verify the authenticity of the Secure Sockets Layer (SSL) certificate.
-Apart from that, issues with your internet connection, browser extensions, and antivirus program can also trigger this error.
+• Google Chrome typically displays the “Your connection is not private” error when it fails to establish a secure connection or cannot verify the authenticity of the Secure Sockets Layer (SSL) certificate.

-If you’re using a public Wi-Fi connection at a restaurant, mall, or airport that runs on the HTTP protocol instead of HTTPS, Chrome might interrupt you with a ‘Your connection is not private’ error.
-HTTPS is more secure compared to HTTP, and the error is a warning sign indicating the same.
+• Switch to a different network: If you’re using a public Wi-Fi connection at a restaurant, mall, or airport that runs on the HTTP protocol instead of HTTPS, Chrome might interrupt you with a “Your connection is not private” error.
+Consider switching to a private network and trying to load the webpage again.

 If your PC shows an incorrect date or time, it can prevent apps and browsers from connecting to a server.
 Since SSL Certificates are only valid for a certain period, setting your PC to the correct date and time is important to establish a secure connection.